 Download Free Multitracks For Mixing Practice

-Today I would like to share the best resources where you can download multitracks for mixing practice purposes.
+Today I would like to share the best resources where you can download free multitracks for mixing practice purposes.

 These websites have really helped me sharpen my mixing skills.

-It is well-known that you have to put in 10 000 hours to be one of the best at anything.
-This can also be applied to audio engineering.
+It is well known that you have to put in 10,000 hours to be one of the best at anything.

 So, to help you save tons of time, I’ve put together my favorite websites that offer high-quality audio files.